 EOS Research project

-- Total yearly budget per EOS consortium: between € 450,000 to € 1,000,000.
+- Total yearly budget per EOS consortium: max. € 1,000,000.

-- Announcement of results: 15 December 2017.
+- Announcement of results: December 2021.

 Profile and conditions

-- Every research group can only be part of one EOS consortium per application round.
-In practice this means that for this application round each researcher can only take up the role of principal investigator (PI) or co-supervisor once.
+- Each research group can only be part of one EOS consortium per application round.
+In practice this means that for this application round 2021, each researcher can only take up the role of principal investigator (PI) or co-supervisor once.
 If you decide to be PI of a research group in a certain EOS consortium, you can no longer act as a PI or co-supervisor in another EOS consortium.
 The same applies when you act as a co-supervisor of a research group in a certain EOS consortium.
-As a consequence, your name as a PI or co-supervisor can appear only once in the entire EOS application round.
+As a consequence, your name as a PI or co-supervisor can appear only once in the entire EOS application round 2021.